wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/45-cabinet-committee-1-decision-oc-d-9.md

 (4) The Prime Minister would convey the substance of this decision to Lord Swinton.

  _

 1 The Committe on Overseas Commercial Relations.
-Ministers present were Menzies (Chairman), O'Sullivan and McBride, with officials representing Departments of the Prime Minister, National Development, External Affairs, Commerce &amp; Agriculture, Trade &amp;
+Ministers present were Menzies (Chairman), O'Sullivan and McBride, with officials representing Departments of the Prime Minister, National Development, External Affairs, Commerce & Agriculture, Trade &

 Customs and Treasury.